kfox/dotfiles/README.md

 * `rmbr` deletes a git branch, locally and remotely

-* `sayphrase` says something using the built-in macOS speech synthesis
+* `sayphrase` says something using the built-in macOS speech synthesis.
+  By default, it says a programming excuse (see above).

 * `svg-to-data-uri.sh` will take an SVG and URL-encode it for use in a
   data: URI.
 Full base64 encoding isn't necessary.